smnbbrv/ngx-rx-collector/README.md

 ## Example

-This is an example you may find in an app folder.
+This is an example you may find in the app folder.

 timer.ts (representing any RxJS source):